world missions conference 2025

 Equipping Indigenous Bible Translators

 This entry-level program is crucial for the continuation and renewal of translation work in Indigenous First Languages, particularly in the Northern Territory.
-The course teaches students to read and write in their Indigenous language, as well as Bible Translation process and principles, forming an essential foundation for those interested in becoming Bible translators and ensuring the gospel speaks powerfully across generations and cultures.
+The course teaches students to read and write in their Indigenous language, as well as Bible translation process and principles, forming an essential foundation for those interested in becoming Bible translators and ensuring the gospel speaks powerfully across generations and cultures.

 biblesociety.org.au